Orange roofs, colorful tiles, and (most likely) a sunny day, Lisbon is a hipster city that will steal your heart.

 Currency in Portugal

 Portugal’s currency is the Euro just as most parts of the European Union members.

 Click here to check the conversion in real-time.

 WiFi in Lisbon

 Besides the obvious places with WiFi, such as Starbucks, Hop-on Hop-off bus, and the airport, you can find an internet connection at some metro stations (not at Baixa-Chiado).

 However, the instructions are in Portuguese (so I’ll give you a little help), click on “Conectar” and you connect your phone to it.
 Yay, you made it!

-So, if you need an internet connection and can’t rely on finding the next Starbucks, consider purchasing or renting Skyroam, a portable WiFi hotspot which you can also share with friends (and share the costs too!).
+So, if you need an internet connection and can’t rely on finding the next Starbucks, consider purchasing or renting Solis, a portable WiFi hotspot that you can also share with friends (and share the costs too!).

 Pssst: Be sure to use your special code MAPSNBAGS.